Now is the time to increase

 in your community.

 This July, treatment specialists, support organizations, advocacy groups, and affected individuals and families are joining forces to encourage awareness of cleft and craniofacial conditions for National Cleft & Craniofacial Awareness & Prevention Month (NCCAPM).
-The American Cleft Palate-Craniofacial Association (ACPA) and the Cleft Palate Foundation (CPF) will work together to promote awareness throughout July and we need your help to spread the word.
+The American Cleft Palate-Craniofacial Association (ACPA) is promoting awareness throughout July and we need your help to spread the word.

 We encourage you to build cleft/craniofacial awareness in your own unique way.
 Purple is the official color of NCCAPM– let’s see how you can work it in!
 Consider approaching your cleft palate/craniofacial team about how you can help.
 They may know of local family support needs or activities, other awareness campaigns, or political advocacy efforts that would benefit from your volunteer time.
 Here are some other ways you can join us in promoting awareness this July:

-- CPF would like to share your pictures and stories with the social media world.
-If you’d like to get involved, please send your picture and brief caption or context to email@example.com.
-For more information, visit the CPF Facebook page.
+- ACPA Family Services would like to share your pictures and stories on social media.
+To participate, please send your picture and brief caption or context to firstname.lastname@example.org.
+For more information, visit the ACPA Family Services Facebook page.

 - Post your story and pictures on social media and use #cleftawareness.
-Follow CPF (Facebook, Twitter) and ACPA (Facebook, Twitter) and share our posts with your friends.
+Follow ACPA Family Services (Facebook, Twitter) and ACPA (Facebook, Twitter) and share our posts with your friends.

 - Provide publications such as our Letter to a Teacher to your local schools or school board.
 Encourage local school classes to read Wonder or other children’s books about facial difference.
 Explore school programs like Facing Differences and ask your school district to implement one of these programs.